zzy1127/DataFlow-Doc/docs/en/notes/guide/quickstart/ReasoningPipeline.md

 3. Question + Existing Solution
 4. Any combination of the above

 Under the hood, it’s split into three stages—**Question Processing**, **Branch Scheduling**, and **Answer Processing**—all orchestrated by configurable YAML specs and a unified `pipeline_step.py`.
-With a single command you trigger the entire workflow and produce intermediate outputs at every stage.
+With a single command you trigger the entire pipeline and produce intermediate outputs at every stage.

 ---